Cyfrin/aderyn/README.md

 ### Using Cyfrinup

-> Note: If you previously installed aderyn using cargo, run `cargo uninstall aderyn` before using `cyfrinup` to avoid conflicts.

 #### Step 1: Install Cyfrinup

 Cyfrinup is a CLI tool that simplifies the installation and management of Cyfrin tools.
 To install Cyfrinup, run the following command in your terminal: